LouisDo2108/MediaEval2022_Medico_Tail_Aware_Sperm_Detection/source_code/code_and_checkpoints/README.txt

 --suppress: a flag to activate border suppression

 ## run_track.sh
-Track sperms in a video. using SORT
+Track sperms in a video using SORT
 Parameters:
 --img-size: the input image size of the yolo model
 --source: the .mp4 videos